kiwilan/typescriptable-laravel/README.md

 -   Generate TS types for [Laravel route parameters](https://laravel.com/docs/9.x/routing#route-parameters)
 -   Generate TS types seperated by `methods`
 -   Helpers to use these types are included in [`@kiwilan/typescriptable-laravel`](https://github.com/kiwilan/typescriptable-laravel/blob/main/lib/README.md) NPM package.

-### Inertia

-You can use associated NPM package [`@kiwilan/typescriptable-laravel`](https://github.com/kiwilan/typescriptable-laravel/tree/main/lib) to use helpers with `typescriptable:models` and `typescriptable:routes` commands.

--   Execute automatically `typescriptable:models` and `typescriptable:routes` commands with watch mode.
--   A composable `useTypescriptable` with typed router, typed `usePage` and some helpers.
--   A Vue component `Route` with typed `to` prop.
--   A Vue plugin to inject all new features.
--   All Inertia types for `page` and global properties.

 ## Examples